rapid7/pdf-renderer/README.md

 * make the QoS more robust (request method, time to generate, etc)
 * blacklist for targetUrl values
 * enable/disable for various features
+* add a way to return only the json (correlation is problematic here)